GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 :class: caution
 % Change the 'class' to either: tip / caution / danger

-Performance issues with DEA Explorer and STAC API.
+* Performance issues with DEA Explorer and STAC API.
 See below.
+* Terra-derived DEA Hotspots are unavailable See below.

 % All DEA systems are working as expected.
 There are no outstanding incidents or errors to report.

 See the [DEA monitoring dashboard](https://monitoring.dea.ga.gov.au/) to check the current status of DEA's services.
 :::

+## 2024-05-13: Terra-derived DEA Hotspots are unavailable

+Direct Broadcast satellite downloads from the Terra satellite have again become unavailable.
+This means that Terra-derived [DEA Hotspots](https://hotspots.dea.ga.gov.au/) are unavailable until further notice.

+This is due to the TERRA MODIS satellite experiencing power problems.
+It continues to collect data but its direct broadcast has stopped.

 ## 2024-05-06: Performance issues with DEA Explorer and STAC API